greenbech/pdf-show-combiner/README.md

 ## Usage

-You need to organize the organize the musical pieces in this folder structure:
+You need to organize the musical pieces in this folder structure:

 ```
 path_to_songs